kailash-manasarovar/statement/docs/timeline/2024/october.md

 ##### 1.

-- Let's see what was "popping up" on a Google search using the "`@jctot19` X" search term results in early October 2024.
+- Let's see what was "popping up" on Google search results using the "`@jctot19` X" search term in early October 2024.

 ![pic]( ../../content/images/fake-accounts/messages-oct/2.png)